smithy-lang/smithy/docs/source-2.0/aws/aws-endpoints-region.rst

       - **Required**.
 The special-cased :ref:`endpoint pattern <aws.endpoints#endpoint-pattern>`.
     * - dualStack
       - ``boolean``
-      - When ``true`` the special case will apply to dualstack endpoint variants.
+      - When ``true``, the special case will apply to dualstack endpoint variants.
     * - fips
       - ``boolean``
-      - When ``true`` the special case will apply to fips endpoint variants.
+      - When ``true``, the special case will apply to fips endpoint variants.
     * - signingRegion
       - ``string``
       - Overrides the signingRegion used for this region.